Dev-Clair/ahia/tourPaymentEvent/README.md

 # Node Lambda on AWS

-- title: 'AWS Lambda Resource Integrated with Eventbridge'
+- title: AWS Lambda Resource Integrated with Eventbridge

-- description: Processes eventbridge events from the ahia payment service mongoDb database.
+- description: Processes eventbridge events from the ahia payment service to lambda.

 - framework: AWS Cloudformation